-The Black Literary Suite (BLS) is HBW's annual physical and audiovisual exhibit that has the goal of educating the larger community on lesser-known figures in literature and the arts.
+The Black Literary Suite (BLS) is HBW's annual exhibit that has the goal of educating the larger community on lesser-known figures in literature and the arts.
 Accordingly, this experience also serves as an opportunity for members of the student-led HBW staff to learn and refine their research skills through the planning process.
 Past BLS exhibits have featured authors with a Kansas connection like Gwendolyn Brooks and Langston Hughes, Kansas sports figures to compliment the annual “Race and Sports Symposium,” and the ways Wikipedia presents information about Black writers.

 The Fall 2017 Black Literary Suite theme is Reclaiming the Black Body: Women Writing Women

 This year’s Black Literary Suite (BLS) brings together the work of group of black women writers in a themed exhibit “Women Writing Women: Reclaiming the Body.”
 Sponsored annually by The Project on the History of Black Writing, the exhibit is both a physical and digital interface that highlights known and little known writers who narrate culture and explore its contradictions.
 Acknowledging the primacy of physical violence against the female black body, “Reclaiming the Black Body” seeks to open up a new conversation through works that tells us a different story about agency and self-ownership, of making and remaking themselves, actively reclaiming their own bodies.
 “Reclamation” is defined as the process of claiming something back or reasserting a right.
 We use reclaiming here to refer to both the physical and ideological space that allows for innovative and powerful expressions of female sexuality and power.
 Our goal in this year’s Black Literary Suite is to engage in a conversation about the power that this legacy of black women’s writing has had.

 Exhibit and Podcast